 Becoming an entrepreneur for the first time can be exciting but at the same time also scary.
 Given the constant market disruptions and increased competition, the business landscape can pose multiple challenges that can easily scare people away and make them quit.
 Similarly, achieving business success is not a coincidental phenomenon or based on luck.
 It comes as a result of hard work, added efforts, and extensive strategic planning.
-Every entrepreneur, before embarking on their success-seeking-journey, needs to have a well-defined plan, direction and resources for starting their business.
+Every successful entrepreneur like Andy Defrancesco, before embarking on their success-seeking-journey, needs to have a well-defined plan, direction and resources for starting their business.
 To become successful, one also needs entrepreneurial skills and a strong business sense.

 Below is a list of several key business skills that every entrepreneur needs to possess to successfully embark on their entrepreneurship journey and establish a sustainable and successful business: